How do I join the UCSD triathlon team?

 YES!
 While having some experience in each of the sports is a big help, it will not keep you from practicing and racing with us.
 Every triathlete has their strong and weak events.
 Our practices seek to develop each person’s weaknesses, while honing their strengths.
 As a team, we strive to create well-balanced, competitive athletes.

 I’m really slow at (swimming/biking/running).
 Will I be able to keep up at practice?

 Our team is open to all students at UCSD and is composed of a wide range of athletes – from complete beginners to decorated elites.
 As such, we have athletes who train at many different speeds and intensities.
 Chances are good that there will be someone you can train with.
 It is also very common that new members are intimidated by our sport and under-estimate their own potential.
 If you are uncertain of your fitness, we recommend coming to practice and taking things slow.
 With some time and dedication most athletes improve far beyond what they ever thought possible.
-In addition, our team strives to be inclusive of new athletes.
-It is very common for more experienced athletes to help beginners along until they get comfortable at practice.
+In addition, our team strives to be inclusive of new athletes – ask around at a practice if you have questions, and we promise you’ll find a lot of helpful people.